grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem88/README.md

 General idea:
 1) Generate bounded composition of sum with limits <1...N/2> in lexographic order (first small)
-2) check the product after
+2) check the product after renerating each of them,
-3) if equal - result is found
+3) if equal - result is found - can be stored

 ##### Algorithm
-*

 ##### Links
 [Algorithm of generating bounded compositions is well described here](https://arxiv.org/abs/1302.6558)